East River: After the Civil War

 In the late 1860s, after the Civil War, Congress realized the military importance of having easily navigable waterways, and charged the Army Corps of Engineers with clearing Hell Gate.
 Newton estimated that the operation would cost about half as much as the annual losses in shipping.
+The 2021 book by Thomas Barthel titled Opening the East River: John Newton and the Blasting of Hell Gate traces Newton's work on this project from 1866 to 1885.
 On September 24, 1876, the Corps used 50000 lb of explosives to blast the rocks, which was followed by further blasting.
 The process was started by excavating under Hallets reef from Astoria.
 Cornish miners, assisted by steam drills, dug galleries under the reef, which were then interconnected.
 They later drilled holes for explosives.
 A patent was issued for the detonating device.
 After the explosion, the rock debris was dredged and dropped into a deep part of the river.
 This was not repeated at the later Flood Rock explosion.

 On October 10, 1885, the Corps carried out the largest explosion in this process, annihilating Flood Rock with 300000 lb of explosives.
 The blast was felt as far away as Princeton, New Jersey (50 miles).
 It sent a geyser of water 250 ft in the air.
 The blast has been described as "the largest planned explosion before testing began for the atomic bomb", although the detonation at the Battle of Messines in 1917 was larger.
 Some of the rubble from the detonation was used in 1890 to fill the gap between Great Mill Rock and Little Mill Rock, merging the two islands into a single island, Mill Rock.

 At the same time that Hell Gate was being cleared, the Harlem River Ship Canal was being planned.
 When it was completed in 1895, the "back door" to New York's center of ship-borne trade in the docks and warehouses of the East River was open from two directions, through the cleared East River, and from the Hudson River through the Harlem River to the East River.
 Ironically, though, while both forks of the northern shipping entrance to the city were now open, modern dredging techniques had cut through the sandbars of the Atlantic Ocean entrance, allowing new, even larger ships to use that traditional passage into New York's docks.

 At the beginning of the 19th century, the East River was the center of New York's shipping industry, but by the end of the century, much of it had moved to the Hudson River, leaving the East River wharves and slips to begin a long process of decay, until the area was finally rehabilitated in the mid-1960s, and the South Street Seaport Museum was opened in 1967.